 Preparation?

-Come along with two or three specific procrastination situations to work on.
+Come along with some specific procrastination situations to work on.
+If you have two or three that are quite specific, that will be enough.
 These should be things you are happy to work on and chat about during the workshop with other participants.
+These could usefully be from different aspects of your life also, whichever you feel will be most useful.
+We will use these on the programme.

-During the workshop, the online note-taking package, Padlet will be used – and the calls will be on Zoom.
+During the workshop, we will use the online note-taking package, Padlet – and the calls will be on Zoom.
 Please familiarise yourself with these packages before coming.
 Specifically, the desktop app for Zoom is better than the mobile and web-based versions.

 Registration?